maplibre/maplibre.github.io/content/news/2023-09-18-maplibre-newsletter-september-2023/index.md

 ### FOSS4G (Seoul)

-For late November, [Jashanpreet Singh](https://github.com/jashanbhullar) plans to hold a talk on the state of Maplibre at [FOSS4G in Seoul](https://foss4g.asia/2023/).
+For late November, [Jashanpreet Singh](https://github.com/jashanbhullar) plans to hold a talk on the state of MapLibre at [FOSS4G in Seoul](https://foss4g.asia/2023/).

 Come by and get to know us in person.